Green-Fingers-App/gardeningApp/GreenFingers/docs/SoftwareRequirementsSpecification.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) describes all specifications for the "Green Fingers" application.
-The app helps users manage their gardens by providing plant data such as watering schedules, temperature ranges, sunlight exposure, and other details.
-It outlines the features and boundary conditions for the development process.
+This Software Requirements Specification (SRS) provides a comprehensive description of the specifications for the "Green Fingers" application.
+It aims to assist gardeners in tracking plant care through features like adding plants, managing watering schedules, receiving notifications, and integrating sensor data.
+This document details the planned features, functionality, and boundary conditions for the development of the app.

 ### 1.2 Scope
 The app will be developed for both Android and iOS (via Flutter).